CreditView

 discovery

-Stakeholders wanted to redesign the page to increase engagement and drive application starts for credit-building products
+Stakeholders wanted to redesign the page to increase engagement

 (Click to enlarge) From left to right; the CreditView page before the redesign, the redesigned page.

-Understand customer engagement across all breakpoints (desktop, laptop, tablet, mobile)
+Understand customer engagement across all breakpoints (desktop/laptop, tablet, mobile)

 Assess which modules were performing well or had low engagement